Before you fly though, there’s some paperwork you’ll need to take care of. You'll also need to contact our Special Assistance department.

 At check in, you’ll need a copy of the Animal Reception Centre pre-approval letter (as such, you’ll need to check in at one of our staffed counters)

 You must bring a safety harness for use during take-off, landing, turbulence or whenever the ‘fasten seat belt’ sign is illuminated.
-The British Assistance Dogs charities can offer advice on harnesses:
+The Pet Travel scheme can offer advice on harnesses.

 If travel is required for an animal that does not fall within the category of ‘assistance dog’, please see our travelling with pets page.